-CMMI Payment Models; An executive order issued in July 2019 (the 2019 Executive Order) directed CMS to create payment models through CMMI to evaluate the effects of creating payment incentives for the greater use of home-based dialysis and kidney transplants for those already on dialysis, improve quality of care for kidney patients and reduce expenditures.
-The first of these, the ESRD Treatment Choices (ETC) mandatory payment model launched in approximately 30% of dialysis clinics across the country on January 1, 2021.
-In November 2021, CMS revised the ETC model to include an additional positive payment adjustment for significant improvement in the home dialysis rate or the transplant waitlist rate among ESRD patients with lower socioeconomic status.
-CMS will also stratify the achievement benchmarks for geographies with 50 percent or more patients who are dual-eligible or received a Low Income Subsidy (LIS) to account for socioeconomic factors that may impact the ability to receive home-based dialysis or gain placement on a transplant waitlist.
-CMS also announced the Global and Professional Direct Contracting (GPDC) Model to reduce the cost and improve the quality of care for Medicare fee-for-service patients.
-The Company, via its wholly owned subsidiary Vively Health, began participating in the GPDC Model at the start of the first performance year on April 1, 2021.
+CMMI Payment Models: The 2019 Executive Order directed CMS to create payment models through CMMI to evaluate the effects of creating payment incentives for the greater use of home-based dialysis and kidney transplants for those already on dialysis, improve quality of care for kidney patients and reduce expenditures.
+The first of these, the ESRD Treatment Choices (ETC) mandatory payment model launched in approximately 30% of dialysis clinics across the country on January 1, 2021, and CMS subsequently issued several clarifying rules through November 2022.
 CMS also announced the implementation of two voluntary kidney care payment models, Kidney Care First (KCF) and Comprehensive Kidney Care Contracting (CKCC), with the stated goal of helping healthcare providers reduce the cost and improve the quality of care for patients with late-stage chronic kidney disease and ESRD.
 CMS has stated these payment models are aimed to prevent or delay the need for dialysis and encourage kidney transplantation.
 Certain of these payment models, such as the First Performance Period for the Kidney Care Choices Model CKCC Options (the CKCC Model) commenced on January 1, 2022.
 As described above, the Company has invested substantial resources, and expects to continue to invest substantial resources in these models as part of the Company's overall plan to grow its integrated kidney care business and value-based care initiatives.